Known as the Eternal City and the City of the Seven Hills, Rome is a virtual classroom in itself, rich in history and culture.

 For more information about programs and education abroad at Penn State, we encourage you to meet with or contact our Peer Advisers.
 These study abroad returnees can explain program options, give an overview of the education abroad process, as well as provide information about his/her program.
 If you are not at University Park, contact your Campus Global Representative.

-To learn more about the specifics of the program, schedule an appointment with the education abroad adviser for the program.
+To learn more about the specifics of the program, please contact Thomas Boothby, Professor of Engineering in Architectural Engineering, or schedule an appointment with the education abroad adviser for the program.

 For the inside scoop on life in a foreign country, be sure to check out the Student Spotlights of Penn State students currently studying abroad.